tanyaaton/chat-with-pdf-api/README.md

   - Parameters:
     - `file_path`: String - Path to file or directory (use container paths)
     - `is_directory`: Boolean - Whether the path is a directory
-    - `collection_name`: String (optional) - Custom name for the Milvus collection
+    - `collection_name`: String (optional) - Custom name for the Milvus collection.
+If None is given, the collection name will be auto generated (eg. a1b2c3d4e5)
-    - `semantic_chunking`: Boolean (default: true) - Use Azure Document Intelligence for advanced document chunking
+    - `semantic_chunking`: Boolean (default: true) - Use Azure Document Intelligence for advanced document chunking and divide content based on semantic headers and sections

 - **POST /ask**: Query your documents
   - Parameters: